Dogs drool when they see food, and some dogs also drool when they are excited, scared, or nervous.

 As you can see, problems in the mouth usually cause a dog to drool excessively.
 If you cannot determine the exact cause, consult a veterinarian as mouth diseases are painful and can be serious.

 Dog drooling excessively may also be caused by problems and diseases in other parts of the body.
 For example:

-drooling, he may be suffering from heat stroke which is potentially life-threatening.
 Other symptoms associated with heat stroke includes thick saliva, vomiting, and a bright red tongue.
-The rectual temperature can go up to 104°F to 110°F. Heat stroke is an emergency and requires immediate treatment.
+The rectal temperature can go up to 104°F to 110°F. Heat stroke is an emergency and requires immediate treatment.

-Dogs drool when they are in pain which can be caused by many different health problems, such as bloat, poisoning (e.g. antifreeze, food poisoning, insecticides, etc.), traumas and injuries, infections such as ear infections, eye problems such as glaucoma, anal gland impactions, and so on.
+Dogs drool when they are in pain which can be caused by many different health problems, such as bloat, poisoning (e.g. antifreeze, food poisoning, insecticides, etc.), traumas and injuries.

 Some dogs suffer from motion sickness while traveling by car.
 They feel nausea and as a result will drool profusely.
 If your dog suffers from motion sickness, try giving him some ginger (e.g. ginger cookies).

 Sometimes foreign objects (e.g. bone splinters, small toys, fish hooks, etc.) may get stuck in a dog’s esophagus, causing the dog to suddenly gag, retch, drool, as well as regurgitate.